 In February 2014, in connection with the issuance of the 2019 Convertible Notes, the Company paid approximately \$123.8 million to enter into Capped Call Transactions with certain financial institutions.
-The Capped Call Transactions are expected generally to reduce the potential dilution upon conversion of the 2019 Convertible Notes in the event that the market price of the common shares is greater than the strike price of the Capped Call Transactions, initially set at \$43.14 per common share, with such reduction of potential dilution subject to a cap based on the cap price initially set at \$60.39 per common share.
-The strike price and cap price are subject to certain adjustments under the terms of the Capped Call Transactions.
-Therefore, as a result of executing the Capped Call Transactions, the Company in effect will only be exposed to potential net dilution once the market price of its common shares exceeds the adjusted cap price.
-As of June 30, 2019, the weighted-average adjusted cap price was approximately \$53.37 per common share.
+The Capped Call Transactions were expected generally to reduce the potential dilution upon conversion of the 2019 Convertible Notes in the event that the market price of the common shares was greater than the strike price of the Capped Call Transactions, initially set at \$43.14 per common share, with such reduction of potential dilution subject to a cap based on the cap price initially set at \$60.39 per common share.
+The strike price and cap price were subject to certain adjustments under the terms of the Capped Call Transactions.
+Therefore, as a result of executing the Capped Call Transactions, the Company in effect was only exposed to potential net dilution once the market price of its common shares exceeded the adjusted cap price.
 As a result of the Capped Call Transactions, the Company's additional paid-in capital within shareholders' equity on its condensed consolidated balance sheet was reduced by \$123.8 million during the first quarter of 2014.